folio-org/mod-source-record-manager/RuleProcessorApi.md

     }
   ]
 ```

-"z" sub-field is required for mapping "identifiers.value".
-- If no "z" in record sub-fields, then "identifiers.value" remains empty(null).
+- If there is no "z" in record sub-fields then target field does not appear at all.
-- If "z" exists among record sub-fields, then "identifiers.value" gets filled by all the `["z","q","c"].`
+- If there is "z" among record sub-fields then target field gets filled by all the `["z","q","c"].`
 #
 ### REST API
 When the source-record-manager starts up, it performs initialization for default mapping rules for given tenant.